EDIS enforces controlled procedures because they protect the project record:

 Audit-ready records with controlled access

-Request authorization/scope and we will align the documentation level and controls
+Request a scope review and we will align the documentation pathway and controls